 Newborns’ brains haven’t generally finished maturing enough to have solid sleep patterns, so trying to enforce a sleeping pattern may not work yet.
 The maturation process finishes at about 4 months of age.
 Those four months are sometimes called the “fourth trimester.”

-You can read more about 4-month milestones you need to know before sleep training right here.
+You can read more about the 4-month milestones you need to know before sleep training right here.

 When Should You Swaddle a Crying Baby?